-Regardless of the choice of mounting technology, care must be given to ensure inadvertent leakage paths are not introduced.
-It is also important to note that vapor condensation in vacuum enclosures may be affected by the material makeup of component parts inside the enclosure.
+It is important to also note that vapor condensation in vacuum enclosures may be affected by the material makeup of devices inside the enclosure.
 Materials such as silicones, adhesives, lubricants and Teflon insulation can all outgas water vapor, and so contribute to the total vapor pressure inside the enclosure.
-Vapor pressure directly impacts the condensation dew point of the protected environment.
+As discussed above, this rise in vapor pressure will directly impact the condensation dew point of the protected environment.